tulane-cmps6610-fall-2025/problem-set-02-arturoAltamirano/answers.md

    You can expect a 25% reduction in workload according to this, but also the fact that the implementation of the algorithm literally drops the operations from 4 to 3, a 25% decrease.

 5. **Black Hats and White Hats**

+   5a: More than n/2 are black hats

+   Intuition: If a majority of our participants are assumed to be adversarial, then no pair from the class can be trusted, since we know they are more likely to be black hats than white.

+   5b: Finding a single white hat

+   Intuition: This can be characterized as a search/span problem.
+Just sequentially going through the search space until we satisfy a condition.